Site icon Circuit Ideas for You

 Conclusion:

-In this post BC547 stops too much current as it works like a safety switch.
+Overall, in this post BC547 stops too much current as it works like a safety switch.

-Together we can make Bench Power Supply Circuit that can adjust voltage and stop too much current.
+Hence, potentiometer with 2N2222 controls how much voltage comes out and together we can make Bench Power Supply Circuit that can adjust voltage and stop too much current.

 References: